mrush-ilao/ilao-documentation/docs/source/design_guide.rst

 Do not use:

  * When there is already a primary call to action.
 For example, on the why donate page, the donate button is the primary call to action and Learn more about connector's circle or other ways to give should be secondary buttons.
- * On any legal content that already has a primary button such as Easy Forms, download, link content, or blank forms
+ * On any legal content that already has a primary button such as Easy Forms, download, link content, toolboxes, tools, tool steps, or blank forms

 Secondary
 --------------